RushabhK/TextFS/README.md

   - create new files.
   - write and copy contents into newly created files.
   - list all files.
-  - print contents of internal files
+  - print contents of internal files.
   - delete existing files.